OSGeo/gdal/doc/source/programs/gdal_raster_proximity.rst

 .. option:: --nodata <NODATA>

     Nodata value for the output raster.
-If not specified, the nodata value of the input band will be used.
+If not specified, the NoData value of the input band will be used.
+    If the output band does not have a NoData value, then the value 65535 will be used.

 Advanced options
 ++++++++++++++++